ddanier/activecollab-6-jira-export/README.md

 * Set `$SECRET` to something only you know, don't share this!
 * Set `$AC_BASE_URL` to your ActiveCollab installation URL (including a trailing slash)

+## The export form

+* `Secret`: The Secret you configured.
+This is a minimal and sloppy way to prevent other using the script.
+(And **NOT** really secure)
+* `projectId`: The ActiveCollab project ID.
+See URL when opening a project in ActiveCOllab, the numeric bits.
+* `projectKey`: The project key the project will have in Jira.
+This is optional, but really set it, I mean, **REALLY**.
+* `openStatus`: The status your open issues should have.
+Could be `Open` or `To Do`.

 # About the import

 * Use the provided file `CSV-configuration.txt` to have a pre-configuration for the import